-- Beginning with the 2010-11 school year, the number of units required by this section increases to twenty-two. - 3.
-If for any reason the documentation required in subsection 1 or 2 is unavailable, the entity issuing the diploma may accept any other reasonable proof that the child has met the applicable requirements for high school graduation.
+- If for any reason the documentation required in subsection 1 or 2 is unavailable, the entity issuing the diploma may accept any other reasonable proof that the child has met the applicable requirements for high school graduation. - 93 SECTION 30.

-SECTION 30.
 AMENDMENT.
 Section 15.1-27-03.1 of the North Dakota Century Code is amended and reenacted as follows: